wvteijlingen/swift-stubbable/README.md

 ## Known issues

+- `let` properties with a default value are included in the `.stub` method, causing compilation errors
-- Properties are only included in the `.stub` method when they have an explicit type annotation.
+- Properties are only included in the `.stub` method when they have an explicit type annotation